Inspiring change together

 The Peoples’ Community Bank

 Did you know saving with your credit union helps your community?
-The more money saved with the credit union means that we can help more people who may need to loan money to get them through difficult times.
+The more money saved with the credit union means that we can help more people who may need to borrow money to get them through difficult times.
 All money saved with the credit union is protected and you have access to your money at any time.

 Credit union myths and facts

-There are many myths surrounding credit unions, here are some of the examples and correct facts.
+There are many ‘myths’ surrounding credit unions, here are some of the examples and correct facts:

-• Credit unions are only accessible for those claiming benefits – this is incorrect, credit unions are for everyone of all walks of life.
+• Credit Unions are only accessible for those claiming benefits – this is incorrect, credit unions are for everyone of all walks of life.

 • We are regulated and a safe secure way to save and borrow.